LedgerHQ/lib-ledger-core/README.md

 To compile libcore with PostgreSQL support, you should add `-DPG_SUPPORT=ON` to your `CMake` configuration command.

-For Linux, you might need to add `-DPostgreSQL_INCLUDE_DIR=path/to/include/dir` in your configuration as a hint for headers' location (e.g. `/usr/include/postgresql`).
+You also need to add `-DPostgreSQL_INCLUDE_DIR=path/to/include/dir` in your configuration as a hint for headers' location (e.g. `/usr/include/postgresql`).

 #### Wallet Pool Configuration